dhsorens/rholang/docs/rholangtut.md

 3) This `for` production creates a process that waits for a single message to be sent on the channel whose name is stored in the variable `helloWorld`.
 The pattern `@text` gets matched against the serialized process, binding the process-valued variable `text` to the original process that was sent.

 4) Rholang runtime environments may choose to include built-in processes listening on channels.
-In this tutorial, we use `new` with the urn `rho:io:stdout` to request a channel where sent messages get printed to a console.
+In this tutorial, we use `new` with the URN `rho:io:stdout` to request a channel where sent messages get printed to a console.

 ### Name Equivalence
 It is possible to write one single name in several different ways.
 For example, the two following channels are equivalent: